Xplor8r/restfull-cli/README.md

 [![RestFull CLI](https://img.youtube.com/vi/Sl9yNGRtyrw/hqdefault.jpg)](https://youtu.be/Sl9yNGRtyrw)

 # Getting Started
 Fork and clone this repo.
 Next, cd into restfull-cli/bin folder.
-Then type ruby rest-full into the command line to begin.
+Run `bundle install` and then run `ruby rest-full` into the command line to begin.

 # Usage